 1. Fenty Beauty

 Admittedly, it helps to have singer and business powerhouse Rihanna at the helm.
-But Fenty Beauty innovated the idea of foundation makeup "for all,” and its commitment to inclusivity made the brand an instant hit.
+But Fenty Beauty innovated the idea of foundation makeup "for all."
+Its commitment to inclusivity made the brand an instant hit.

 Beyond foundation, the Fenty Beauty Face products include bronzer, highlighter, powder, and concealer in shades that work for everyone.
-The launch was an industry transformer, with established brands expanding their foundation color lineup in response.
+The launch was an industry transformer.

 Product category: Dog beds